OpenDSA/OpenDSA/RST/en/Bounds/BoundiBest.rst

 the recursive call of the remaining (up to) 70% of the elements that might be left.

-We will prove that this recurrence is linear by assuming that it is true for some constant :math:`r`, and then show that :math:`\textbf{T}(n) \leq rn` for all :math:`n` greater than some bound.
+We will prove that this recurrence is linear using the process of :term:`constructive induction`.
+We assume that it is linear for some constant :math:`r`, and then show that :math:`\textbf{T}(n) \leq rn` for all :math:`n` greater than some bound.